Glenn Danas, Partner

 P: 310.556.6826 | F: 310.943.0396

-Glenn is admitted to practice law in California and before the United States District Court for the Eastern, Central, and Southern Districts of California and the United States Court of Appeals for the Ninth Circuit.
+Glenn is admitted to practice law in California and before the United States District Courts for the Eastern, Central, and Southern Districts of California, the United States Court of Appeals for the Ninth Circuit, and the United States Supreme Court.
 He is involved with several animal rescue organizations, including Pugs ‘N Pals of Southern California and the Bassett Rescue Network.